-Algorithmic stablecoins are pegged cryptocurrencies that automatically adjust their demand and supply and other important details to reduce their volatility.
-The asset to which the algorithmic asset is pegged could be a fiat currency or a commodity like gold.
+Algorithmic stablecoins are pegged cryptocurrencies that automatically adjust their demand, supply, and other essential details to reduce their volatility.
+The asset to which the algorithmic asset is tied could be a fiat currency or a commodity like gold.

 As mentioned above, algorithmic stablecoins do not use any reserve.
-They use an algorithm underneath or codes to mint and burn coins in response to the prevailing market conditions.
+Instead, they use an algorithm (smart contracts) or codes to mint and burn coins in response to the prevailing market conditions.